aMidnightNova/corrade-linux-server/readme.md

 This project is specifically tailored to work with [node-corrade](https://github.com/MidnightRift/node-corrade) but should work with anything really as long as you use the external ports.

-This will launch Corrade with the TCP and HTTP server configured and both placed behind nginx and the public facing ports secured with a certificate from Let's Encrypt.
+This will launch [Corrade](http://grimore.org/secondlife/scripted_agents/corrade) with the TCP and HTTP server configured and both placed behind nginx and the public facing ports secured with a certificate from Let's Encrypt.

 Public ports are exposed, internal ports are behind a firewall.
 ### TCP
-Internal: 4095
+Internal: 8085

 External: 9000

 ### HTTPS
 Internal: 8008

-External: 443 (default)
+External: 443 (default https)

 ## Install